astewartau/qsm-forward/docs/qsm_forward.md

     The initial magnetization.

-brain_mask
+mask

-    A binary mask that indicates the region of the brain.
+    A binary mask that indicates the internal region of interest.

 dims